The Administration panel (shown below) and authorized access areas are visible to users with at least R rights for one of the following objects:

 When assigning rights within roles, we distinguish between Splash (S), Full Control/Delete (D), Write (W), Read (R), and No Access (N).
 For a legal object, only those rights that can actually be granted appear in the list.

-This connection is defined in the configuration files of Jedox Web to the OLAP server with the metadata and the System database for the authentication of the users.
+This connection is defined in the configuration files of Jedox Web to the In-Memory DB server with the metadata and the System database for the authentication of the users.
 This connection does not exist as an object in the Connection Manager, and it cannot be changed.

 You have access to the internal connection only if you have a role with full rights on all of the following objects: